-The transfer of the mortgage position by assignment is not required to maintain the validity of the mortgage, but should be done for the protection of the assignee mortgagee's rights with regard to the assignor and to also avoid difficulties and delays in establishing the assignee's right to foreclose on the mortgage in the future.
-Please note that we have received conflicting responses when conducting our inquiries at the various ship registries in the UAE.
+The transfer of the mortgage position by assignment is not required to maintain the validity of the mortgage, but should be done for the protection of the assignee mortgagee's rights with regard to the assigner and also to avoid difficulties and delays in establishing the assignee's right to foreclose on the mortgage in the future.
+We have received conflicting responses when conducting our enquiries at the various ship registries in the UAE.
 To be certain, it may be worthwhile to register a new mortgage in the name of the new lender.